tianhaoz95/photochat/README.md

 ## Let's Make It Better Together!

-To ensure the transparency of the implementation (so that no privacy message get stolen secretly), Mini Donkey is completely open source.
-All kinds of contribution including but not limited to pull requests, feature requests, bug reports, sponsorship, etc, are welcome.
+To ensure the transparency of the implementation (so that no privacy message get stolen secretly), Mini Donkey is completely open-source.
+All kinds of contribution are appreciated.
+Please see [the contribution guideline](./CONTRIBUTING.md) for more details.

 ## Contributors ✨